gravitational/teleport-plugins/terraform/README.md

     cp example/main.tf.example example/main.tf
     ```

     Please note that target identity file was exported to `/tmp/terraform-identity` on previous step.
-If you used another location, please change in in `main.tf`.
+If you used another location, please change it in `main.tf`.

 1. Create sample resources: